po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   touch index.html
   ```

-* To initialize version control in this project, use `git init`.
+* To initialize this folder as a Git repository, use `git init`.
 It is important that we are in our project folder when we run this command!

   ```bash
   git init